pulumi/docs/content/blog/kubecon-na-2024-roundup/index.md

 Pulumi is excited to be at KubeCon North America this week, the premier event for all things Kubernetes and cloud-native (come visit us at booth R1).
 KubeCon is the gathering place for developers, enterprises, and cloud native experts to meet and further the education and advancement of Kubernetes and cloud native computing.
 At Pulumi, we are strongly committed to Kubernetes and continue to support the ecosystem with infrastructure management solutions that empower teams to automate, secure, and manage Kubernetes at scale.

+## Come See Us at KubeCon

+Stop by the Pulumi KubeCon booth, R1, this week to chat with experts on the Pulumi team.
+If you can't make it to KubeCon, [join our workshop](https://www.pulumi.com/resources/pulumi-kubernetes-better-together/) on November 18, 2024, to see how easy it is to manage Kubernetes with Pulumi.

+## Recent Pulumi Kubernetes Updates

 We've launched several new and improved capabilities recently to serve Kubernetes users and to make it easier than ever to automate, secure, manage, and scale clusters and workloads.

-## Recent Pulumi Kubernetes Updates

 ### Pulumi Kubernetes Operator 2.0